telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 To set up your laptop, you'll need to install a few basic components.

-We're going to want to install the `gcloud` and `kubectl` command line tools.
-Follow the instructions at https://cloud.google.com/sdk/downloads to download and install the Cloud SDK.
-Then, insure `kubectl` is installed:
+First, install the `gcloud` and `kubectl` command line tools.
+Follow the instructions at [https://cloud.google.com/sdk/downloads](https://cloud.google.com/sdk/downloads) to download and install the Cloud SDK.
+Then, ensure `kubectl` is installed:

 ```
 % sudo gcloud components update kubectl
 ```

-We need to install Telepresence, which will proxy your locally running service to GKE.
+We need to install Telepresence, which will proxy your locally running service to Container Engine (for the latest install instructions and version, visit [the website](http://www.telepresence.io)).

 ```
-% curl -L https://github.com/datawire/telepresence/raw/0.52/cli/telepresence -o telepresence
+% curl -L https://github.com/datawire/telepresence/raw/0.26/cli/telepresence -o telepresence
 % chmod +x telepresence
 ```